gagle/Node-WalkieWatchie/README.md

 	watch (".", { filter: filter });
   ```

-- delay. _Number_.
+- changeDelay. _Number_.
 Delay in milliseconds between file changes events.
 File changes occurred within the delay period are ignored.
 There's no delay by default.
+- renameDelay. _Number_.
+Delay in milliseconds to detect rename/move events.
+Default is 10ms.

 <a name="directories"></a>
 __Watcher#directories()__